2021-22 OPAL CHARTER SCHOOL LOTTERY

 From time-to-time, we offer enrollment in the middle of a school year.
 We offer enrollment to the next student on the waitlist.
 If there is no waitlist for the grade with an opening, we may consider adding a student in a different grade.
-It is not common to have a mid-year opening without a waitlist (generally fourth- or fifth-grade).
+It is not common to have a mid-year opening without a waitlist (generally only fourth- or fifth-grade).

-Do you required families of enrolled students to participate in fundraising for Opal School?
+Do you require families of enrolled students to participate in fundraising for Opal School?

 Similar to other schools, Opal School families are invited to support the school financially - with the understanding that families who qualify through the Household Income Survey will support Opal School in many other ways and not with financial contributions.
 We encourage/expect that families will contribute to the yearly Materials Fund, which provides essential, high-quality learning materials that enhance the students' learning environment.
 And we invite and rely on families to contribute as they are able to the Annual Fund, to boost our annual budget to provide professional development opportunities for our teachers.

 What else should I know?